MystenLabs/sui/doc/src/learn/why-move.md

 title: Why Move?
 ---

-This page links to key Move resources and compares the Move and Solidity programming languages For a full description of the issues with traditional smart contract languages, see the [Move Problem Statement](https://github.com/MystenLabs/awesome-move/blob/main/docs/problem_statement.md).
+This page links to key Move resources and compares the Move and Solidity programming languages.
+For a full description of the issues with traditional smart contract languages, see the [Move Problem Statement](https://github.com/MystenLabs/awesome-move/blob/main/docs/problem_statement.md).

 ## Move resources